5 Signs You’re in a Toxic Relationship & How to Cope with it

 1. Acknowledge the Patterns

-Naming the behavior helps you stop blaming yourself.
-Ms. Lovleena suggests that recognizing the pattern allows you to stop the self-blame.
+Naming the behaviour helps you stop blaming yourself.
+Ms. Lovleena suggests that recognising the pattern allows you to stop the self-blame.
 Admitting that someone you love is hurting you is a sign of immense strength.

 2. Build Your Support System